cordulaflavio/Google_Data_Analytics_Capstone_Project-Case_Study_2-Bellabeat/README.md

 ### Case Study info:

 - This Case Study follows the six data analysis phases designed by Google and makes use of PostgreSQL and Tableau.
+- The data used can be acessed via [kaggle](FitBit Fitness Tracker Data).

 ### Phase 1: ASK